Michael Ralph Thomas Gunn: Collaboration with Richard D'Oyly Carte

 In June 1875 the Madame Dolaro Company, managed by Richard D'Oyly Carte, went on tour in England and Ireland performing La Périchole, La fille de Madame Angot, and Trial by Jury by Gilbert and Sullivan.
 After ten weeks in England, the company opened at the Gaiety Theatre on 5 September 1875.
 Carte spent time with the Gunns, and Michael Gunn became enthusiastic about Carte's plans for comic opera in England.
 Michael Gunn became a close friend of Carte and later became Carte's business partner.

 In June 1879 Carte left to arrange Gilbert and Sullivan productions in the United States after appointing Gunn to manage his opera business in England during his absence.
 Gunn sent two companies to play Gilbert and Sullivan's H.M.S.
-Pinafore in theaters around the British provinces, one with Richard Mansfield as Sir Joseph Porter and the other with W. S. Penley as Sir Joseph, and the contralto Alice Barnett as Little Buttercup.
+Pinafore in theatres around the British provinces, one with Richard Mansfield as Sir Joseph Porter and the other with W. S. Penley as Sir Joseph, and the contralto Alice Barnett as Little Buttercup.
 During Carte's absence Gunn stood in for Carte in legal disputes with the Comedy Opera Company in London, which had originally financed Pinafore.

 In 1879 Carte became interested in a site on the Strand in London as a place to build a new theatre.
 In 1880 he involved Gunn, who helped him find businessmen to form a syndicate in which both Gunn and Carte had shares.
-At first the new theater was to be called the Beaufort Theatre, but that was later changed to the Savoy Theatre after the nearby site of the ancient Savoy Palace.
+At first the new theatre was to be called the Beaufort, but that was later changed to the Savoy Theatre after the nearby site of the ancient Savoy Palace.
 C. J. Phipps was commissioned as architect.
-The Savoy Theatre opened on 10 October 1881.
+The Savoy opened on 10 October 1881.
 In 1881 Gunn upset Gilbert by booking a musical piece by another author for the Savoy, and Gunn was forced to move it to another theatre.

 At the start of 1882 Carte was bound for New York, while Gunn was supervising the Gilbert and Sullivan touring companies and managing the Savoy Theatre.
 Gunn continued to invest in opportunities in London.
 For example, he took a major stake in the Savoy Turkish Baths Company.
 The prospectus of the Savoy Hotel, issued a few months before it opened in August 1889, listed Gunn among the directors.